 Where the Mets-Mariners trade stands this morning

-The Mets got better.
-The Mariners got prospects they desperately need.
+The Mets are getting better.
+The Mariners are getting prospects they desperately need.
 Beyond that, this deal will be impossible to judge for years.

 Tweets